PyMoDAQ/PyMoDAQ/documentation/usage/modules/DAQ_Scan.rst

 Main Control Window
 -------------------
-The main control window is comprised of a left panel to set all parameters while the right panel will dispay live data taken during a scan.
+The main control window is comprised of a left panel to set all parameters while the right panel will display live data taken during a scan.

    .. _daq_scan_main: